Dropleton-Soliton Crossover mediated via Trap Modulation: Introduction

 \section{Introduction}

 The three states of matter, namely, solid, liquid and vapor are integral part of our daily experience.
-However, under some extreme conditions other states of matter can also emerge, such as plasmas at high fields and temperatures, and superfluids at extremely low temperatures.
+However, in certain conditions other states of matter can also emerge, such as plasmas at high temperatures, and superfluids at very low temperatures.
 These different phases are manifestation of distinct interactions between their constituent particles.
 For example, in a regular liquid, we observe the competition between van der Waals inter particle attraction and the short-range repulsion due to the Pauli exclusion principle.
 The transition from a liquid to a solid phase is also observed by lowering the temperature.
 Interestingly, quantum liquids may not exhibit similar properties.
-For example, helium remains a liquid close to about absolute zero temperature (under atmospheric pressures) due to the large zero-point motion of the constituent atoms.
-At this low temperature quantum mechanical effects dominate, leading to the emergence of superfluidity.
+For example, helium remains a liquid close to absolute zero temperature (under atmospheric pressures) due to the significant zero-point motion of the atoms.
+At this low temperature quantum mechanical effects are the dominating factor, which supports the emergence of superfluidity.
 Nevertheless, they can still poses some characteristics similar to classical liquid such as droplet formation \cite{bottcher}.

 The experimental observation of atomic Bose-Einstein condensate (BEC) \cite{anderson,hulet,ketterle} had paved the way for the emergence of new experimental platforms \cite{stringari1999,stringari2008,bloch}.
 This has allowed us to study quantum phenomena and exotic states of matter with precise controllability and tunability \cite{grimm}.
 As a result, lately liquid-like state in a two component BEC \cite{cabrera1} has been reported.
 This unique development influences us to investigate the exotic phase more closely as the existing understanding of liquid formation has considerable influence from the theory of Van der Waals.
 Yet, these newly emerged droplets in dilute ultra-cold atomic gases do not explicitly follow the familiar notion of classical liquids \cite{barbut2}.
 These are truly quantum liquids where quantum fluctuation plays an important role \cite{barbut1,barbut3}.
 These droplets are small clusters of atoms self-bound by the interplay of attractive and repulsive forces emerging from the mean-field (MF) and the beyond mean-field (BMF) interactions \cite{sala1}.
 The BMF contribution is nothing but the Lee-Huang-Yang's (LHY) correction \cite{lee} of the Gross-Pitaevskii (GP) equation \cite{gross,pitae}.
 In a two component BEC, the effective MF interaction can be significantly suppressed due to the competitions between the intra-species and inter-species interactions.
 This may result in a situation when the effective MF interaction strength is in the order of LHY correction and competing in nature.
 This leads to an ideal scenario for droplet formation.
 The experimental verification was based on the theoretical proposition where it was claimed that, if the square of the inter-species coupling is greater than the product of the intra-species coupling then the collapse of the two-component BEC can be averted and a dilute liquid-like droplet state emerges \cite{petrov}.